pauloacs/Computational-Rheology/README.md

 Here some solvers in OpenFOAM able to simulate viscoelastic fluids are presented.
 The solvers are divided in 2 batches:

 1 - Evolution of the conformation matrix
+Here the Oldroyd-B constitutive model was used.

 a) Direct application of the differential equation for the conformation matrix: